-The Equity for Children-sponsored event launched ATD’s Multidimensional Aspects of Poverty (MAP) research, conducted between 2016 and 2019 in Appalachia (southwest Virginia), Boston, Gallup (New Mexico), New Orleans, New York City and Oakland (California).
+The event served to launch ATD’s Multidimensional Aspects of Poverty (MAP) research, conducted between 2016 and 2019 in Appalachia (southwest Virginia), Boston, Gallup (New Mexico), New Orleans, New York City and Oakland (California).
 This merging of knowledge offers a new, enriched perspective about poverty in the U.S. ATD’s qualitative study distinguishes various aspects of poverty from a subjective perspective.
 People in poverty, academics and social workers collaborated to combine experience, action and academic research into a participatory methodology.
 Similarly to Equity for Children’s research since 2006, the MAP project challenges the notion that the physical, emotional and social stresses of poverty are reflected solely by someone’s position relative to the $1.90 dollar a day threshold that defines U.S. poverty.

 Maryann Broxton, the coordinator of the MAP National Research Team, highlighted the merits of a multidimensional approach, stating that “Poverty is not just an abstract line”, but a concrete and complex human experience with difficulties that simple economic definitions of poverty cannot attest to.
 The basis of poverty is subjugation, she said.
 When a group of people is subjugated systematically, inequality begins to impact almost every aspect of their life and compounds the barriers to well-being that they face.
 Much of poverty is experienced as deprivation and inequality of access because subjugation creates a social context for treating people unequally.